ModuloCDR/ModuloCDR/README.md

 - 👋 Hi, I’m @ModuloCDR
-- 👀 I’m interested in programming and game development
+- 👀 I’m interested in programming and learning all computer science to a full extent
 - 🌱 I’m currently learning all about programming!
 - 💞️ I’m looking to collaborate on, not sure yet!
 - 📫 How to reach me --> Twitter: @TheSneakySpy04 - Instagram: sneakyspy04